rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

   console.log("Total child tokens: %s", totalSupply);
 ````

-Once the child NFTs are minted, we can examine the difference between `ownerOf` and `rmrkOwnerOf` functions.
+Once the child NFTs are minted, we can examine the difference between `ownerOf` and `directOwnerOf` functions.
 The former should return the address of the root owner (which should be the `owner`'s address in our case) and the latter should return the array of values related to intended parent.
 The array is structured like this:

 ````json
 [